W1: Classic Calver Circuit

 Generously supported by Altberg.

-T1: Georgian Richmond
+T1.
+SOLD OUT: Georgian Richmond

 Meet at Castle Hill Bookshop at 2.30pm.
 Free but please book a place.
 Donations to St. Mary’s Parish Church most welcome.